• Home

 The WGC is a fund that gives grants … it’s what we do!

-• By the end of this year we will have given over $1,000,000 to our nonprofit partners in Howard County!
+• We have given over $1,200,000 to our nonprofit partners in Howard County since our inception.

 • Learn more about WGC's grantmaking here.